 On April 21, 1864, German sociologist, philosopher, jurist, and political economist Max Weber was born.
 Max Weber‘s ideas profoundly influenced social theory and social research.
 Weber is often cited, with Émile Durkheim and Karl Marx, as among the three founders of sociology.

-Max Weber was born in Erfurt.
+Max Weber was born in Erfurt, Province of Saxony, Prussia.
+He was the oldest of the seven children of Max Weber Sr., a wealthy and prominent civil servant and member of the National Liberal Party, and his wife Helene (Fallenstein).
 He joined the University of Heidelberg to study law and later moved to the University of Berlin.
 Next to studying, Weber was also occupied as a junior lawyer.
 He continued his studies on law and history throughout the 1880s.
-In 1889, Weber earned his law doctorate and two years later he completed his Habilitationsschrift on Roman Agrarian History and its Significance for Public and Private Law.
+In 1889, Weber earned his law doctorate and two years later he completed his Habilitationsschrift On Roman Agrarian History and its Significance for Public and Private Law.
 He then joined the University of Berlin where he gave lectures and also consulted the government.

 Meanwhile, Weber became interested in social policies.
 As a member of the “Verein für Socialpolitik”, Weber was one of the first to emphasize the the role of economics as finding solutions to the social problems of the age.
 Weber further became one of the first researchers to pioneer large scale statistical studies of economic issues.
 For instance, he took part in the research on “the Polish question” or Ostflucht: the influx of Polish farm workers into eastern Germany as local laborers migrated to Germany’s rapidly industrializing cities.
 This work is believed to have Max Weber’s beginnings as a social scientist.